Se ahorraron cientos de horas de procesos manuales al predecir la audiencia de juegos al usar el motor de flujo de datos automatizado de Domo.

 Whether you're building dashboards for thousands of people across your organization or just trying to make sense of your own team's numbers, the right platform makes the difference between data that sits in a system and data that drives decisions.

 That same idea applies when you want to share analytics outside your walls.
-With embedding options like Domo Everywhere, product teams can add interactive dashboards into external-facing products with controls like row-level security and programmatic filtering—so every customer sees only their own data.
+With embedded reporting options like Domo Everywhere, product teams can add interactive dashboards into external-facing products with controls like row-level security and programmatic filtering, so every customer sees only their own data.

 Ready to see what a modern data visualization dashboard can do for your business?
 Get a demo to explore how Domo turns your data into action.